Photo credit: Betsy Jackson

-RECIPE: Zar Ree’s Potato and Egg Curry:
+RECIPE: Zar Ree’s Potato and Egg Curry

 Peel several cloves of garlic and an onion.
 Chop the onion into chunks.
 If you have it, peel a knob of ginger and slice it.
 In a mortar, pound the garlic, onion, and ginger with some salt, a pinch of turmeric powder, and (if you want spice) some chili powder or dried chiles.
 Pound all of this into a paste.
 Meanwhile, hard boil some eggs and peel them.
 Cut your potatoes into 1 inch dice and if you have a tomato or two, dice that up too.
-In a heavy bottomed pot or deep skillet, heat several tablespoons of oil over medium high heat.
+In a heavy-bottomed pot or deep skillet, heat several tablespoons of oil over medium high heat.
 Fry the peeled eggs whole, gently stirring, til they have a nice fried outer coating.
 Set aside.
 Add some more oil to your pot and heat again.
-Add your curry paste and cook, stirring, for a couple minutes.
+Add your curry paste and cook for a couple of minutes, stirring frequently.
 Next, add your diced potatoes, tomatoes, enough water to not quite cover the potatoes, and a generous sprinkling of salt.
-Put the lid on and cook at a simmer til potatoes are tender (probably about 20 minutes or so depending on how big your dice are).
+Put the lid on and cook at a simmer until potatoes are tender (probably about 20 minutes or so depending on how big your dice are).
 Add in the whole fried eggs and cook for another minute, stirring gently.
 Taste for salt.
 Serve with chopped fresh herbs (cilantro, thai basil, or regular basil work well) and rice.

-NOTE: Zar Ree likes to add in meat sometimes ---she says to add chopped meat or fish after you fry the curry paste.
+NOTE: Zar Ree likes to add in meat sometimes - she says to add chopped meat or fish after you fry the curry paste.

 Vegetable Samosas – a favorite traditional dish among TTCF farmers!